LauraAllObe/LauraAllObe/README.md

 ___
 ## Introduction
 🐌 Hi, I’m Laura Obermaier.
 As a __Florida State University__ (FSU) Alumni and current __Stevens Institute of Technology__ (SIT) Masters
-student, I've earned my __Bachelors of Science in Computer Science__ and am pursuing my __Masters in Software Engineering__.
+student, I've earned my __Bachelors of Science in Computer Science__ and am pursuing my __Masters in Cyber Security__ with a __Graduate Certificate in Machine Learning__.
 With a
 __3.9 GPA__ and only __2.5 years to earn my Bachelors__ (note only 7 entrance credits) as an __honors student__, graduating before
 I turned 21 has been one of my greatest achievements so far.
-My goal is to stay in __Software Engineering__ until I have a good grasp of project flow (a minimum of two years full-time employment), after which I'd like to approach the field of __Software Architecture__.
+My goal is to stay in __Software Engineering__ until I have a good grasp of project flow (a minimum of two years full-time employment), after which I'd like to specialize in __Cyber Security__ and __Machine Learning__ within Software Development.

-🎻 I’m interested in Software Engineering, Software Architecture, Artificial Intelligence, and Web and Mobile Application Development.
+🎻 I’m interested in Software Engineering, Cyber Security, Artificial Intelligence, and Web and Mobile Application Development.
 Currently, I am __seeking a part-time or internship__ position remote or in-person in the Hudson county.
 I love to work in teams that are dedicated.
 Even if not everyone is equally skilled, drive is the main factor that, in my opinion, makes up a good team.
 ___